Julia Meade, a theatrical, motion picture and television actress, is also well known as a frequent television and print commercial spokesperson.

 She started in Television in New York City in 1948 at the Du Mont TV studio in Wanamaker's department store.
 She soon moved into network TV on the show Winner Take All and did her first regular commercials as emcee of NBC's Embassy Club.
+She has done everything from weather reports and fashion shows to soap commercials and whodunits.

-She has appeared in commercials advertising a variety of products on shows such as Playhouse 90, Your Hit Parade and Talk of the Town.
+She appeared in commercials advertising a variety of products on shows such as Playhouse 90 and Your Hit Parade.
 In 1971 Julia did the first corrective ad on TV.
 The Federal Trade Commission accused ITT Continental Baking Company of false advertising in regards to its product Profile Bread.
-In the corrective ad Julia stated that Profile Bread had no fewer calories than other Bread, but was sliced thinner. |
+In the corrective ad Julia stated that Profile Bread had no fewer calories than other Bread, but was sliced thinner.

 |